Cefixime (Monograph)

 Treatment of pyelonephritis† and other complicated UTIs† caused by susceptible Enterobacteriaceae, including E. coli.

-Treatment of uncomplicated urethral, endocervical, or rectal infections† caused by susceptible Neisseria gonorrhoeae.
+Treatment of adults and pediatric patients ≥6 months of age with uncomplicated urethral, endocervical, or rectal infections† caused by susceptible Neisseria gonorrhoeae.

-Because of concerns related to recent reports of N. gonorrhoeae with reduced susceptibility to cephalosporins, CDC states that oral cephalosporins no longer recommended as first-line treatment for uncomplicated gonorrhea.
-For treatment of uncomplicated urogenital, anorectal, or pharyngeal gonorrhea, CDC recommends a combination regimen that includes a single dose of IM ceftriaxone and either a single dose of oral azithromycin or 7-day regimen of oral doxycycline.
+Because of concerns related to reports of N. gonorrhoeae with reduced susceptibility to cephalosporins, CDC states that oral cephalosporins no longer recommended as first-line treatment for uncomplicated gonorrhea.
+For treatment of uncomplicated urogenital, anorectal, or pharyngeal gonorrhea, CDC recommends a single dose of IM ceftriaxone.
+Add treatment for chlamydia if not excluded.

-Cefixime recommended by CDC as an alternative in patients with urogenital or rectal† gonorrhea when ceftriaxone cannot be used or not available; used in conjunction with single dose of oral azithromycin or 7-day regimen of oral doxycycline.
+Cefixime recommended by CDC as an alternative in patients with urogenital or rectal† gonorrhea when ceftriaxone cannot be used or not available.
+Add treatment for chlamydia if not excluded.

-For all gonorrhea patients, ensure that their sex partners from preceding 60 days are evaluated promptly with culture and treated with a recommended regimen if indicated.
+For all gonorrhea patients, ensure that their sex partners from preceding 60 days are evaluated promptly with culture and receive presumptive treatment with a recommended regimen.

 Lyme Disease

 Has been used for treatment of disseminated Lyme disease†.
-Other cephalosporins (cefotaxime, ceftriaxone, cefuroxime axetil) usually recommended by IDSA and others when a cephalosporin is used in the treatment of Lyme disease.
+Other cephalosporins (cefotaxime, ceftriaxone, cefuroxime axetil) usually recommended by IDSA, AAP, and others when a cephalosporin is used in the treatment of Lyme disease.

-Has been used for treatment of typhoid fever (enteric fever) or septicemia caused by multidrug-resistant Salmonella typhi†.
+Has been used in pediatric patients for the treatment of typhoid fever (enteric fever) or septicemia caused by multidrug-resistant strains of Salmonella typhi†.

 Cefixime Dosage and Administration